DevExpress-Examples/wpf-data-grid-add-page-headers-and-footers-to-exported-data/Readme.md

 1. Create custom templates for headers and footers.
 2. Create a new instance of the [PrintableControlLink](https://docs.devexpress.com/WPF/DevExpress.Xpf.Printing.PrintableControlLink) class.
 3. Assign the templates to the [PageHeaderTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Printing.TemplatedLink.PageHeaderTemplate) and [PageFooterTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Printing.TemplatedLink.PageFooterTemplate) properties.
-4. Print or export the GridControl in WYSIWYG mode.
+4. Print or export the WPF GridControl in WYSIWYG mode.

 Refer to the following help topic for more information: [WYSIWYG Export](https://docs.devexpress.com/WPF/118842/controls-and-libraries/data-grid/printing-and-exporting/wysiwyg-export).